 Gary Parsons handles trials and appeals in state and federal courts throughout North Carolina and adjoining states.
 He has argued before the United States Court of Appeals for the Fourth Circuit, the North Carolina Supreme Court, and the North Carolina Court of Appeals.
-He also appears regularly before all three U.S. Districts Courts in North Carolina and the North Carolina Business Court.
+He also appears regularly before all three U.S. District Courts in North Carolina and the North Carolina Business Court.

 Gary represents businesses ranging in size from Fortune 100 to regional and local companies, as well as local governments.
 He has represented clients in the energy, pharmaceutical, automotive, internet information, healthcare, communications and insurance industries.
 He has litigated business disputes, intellectual property, antitrust, catastrophic personal injury, wrongful death, mass tort, lawyer malpractice, civil rights, and insurance coverage and bad faith claims.
 He also has significant experience in litigating regulatory disputes and professional disciplinary hearings before state administrative agencies.
-He joined the litigation team at Brooks Pierce in July 2015.

 "What makes a client want to retain any attorney in hundreds of cases over 30 years?
 In my situation, I retain Gary Parsons because I have confidence that he has the expertise to handle complex litigation in a timely, effective, and professional manner.
 I know of no one better at reducing factually intensive cases down to its basic elements and then succinctly addressing each complex issue in clear and easily understandable terms.
 He knows how to strengthen his argument using a better choice of words, than with more words.
 He is known and respected by the bench and bar, and appreciated by his clients."